 |Partners||State governments in collaboration with private sector actors, civil society and the federal government|

 |Initiative Type||Public Private Partnership|

 |Initiative Status||Development phase (implementation plan finalized in June 2017)|

-The Yucatan Peninsula Climate Fund was established in 2016 in partnership with the three Autonomous Universities of Campeche, Quintana Roo and Yucatan.
-The state governments participate as members of the Advisory Council of the fund which has the mission of supporting regional initiative to mitigate and adapt to climate change by funding regional climate priorities.
+The Yucatan Peninsula Climate Fund was established in 2016 in association with the three Autonomous Universities of Campeche, Quintana Roo and Yucatan.
+State governments participate as members of the fund's Advisory Council which has the mission of supporting the regional initiative to mitigate and adapt to climate change by funding regional climate priorities.
 It will also seek to be a regional counterpart in the REDD+ payment scheme of the FCPF Carbon Fund, in coordination with CONAFOR.
-This fund started operations in December 2016, in phase 1, developing the executive plan to implement the trust, coordinating the operational strategy of the Advisory Council, designing the fundraising plan and the procedures manual.
-This Fund is a trust that allows to capture and distribute resources in a regional and state way, so that it can receive private and international resources for the development of climate policy actions.
+This fund started operations in December 2016, in phase 1, developing the executive plan to implement the trust, coordinating the operational strategy of the Advisory Council, and designing the fundraising plan and the procedures manual.
+This Fund is a trust that allows capturing and distributing regional and state so that it can receive private and international resources for the development of climate policy actions.